cloudify-cosmo/cloudify-stage/README.md

 - copy `/opt/cloudify-stage/resources/admin_token` from Cloudify Manager machine to `resources/admin_token` in repo main directory

 ### Installation
-Install the webserver and database components:
+Install application dependencies and initialize database:
 - `npm run beforebuild`
 - `cd backend && npm run db-migrate`

 ## Deployment
 You can deploy the stage either by starting the server and connecting to stage locally, or by packaging it and deploying it on a remote server.

-### Start the servers locally
+### Local deployment
 Start the stage server backend and the webserver:
 - run backend server: `cd backend && npm start`
 - run development server: `npm run devServer`